tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “You guys are dicks,” I said.
 They laughed harder.

 After the disaster, we walked back to the mess hall for dinner.
 It had been set up like an all you can eat buffet—with all sorts of foods from around the world.
 We loaded our plates up like it was our last meal.
 Colton and Raven fought over the last pot-sticker and then we took our seats.
-No sign of James or Remington.
+No sign of James or Ten.
 I was still so new I didn’t know whether I should be concerned or not, but I played it cool.
 The other guys weren't worried—why should I be?

 “Hey, David!”
 I heard—right before my mashed potatoes came up to meet my face.
 Patrick pulled my head back up and let go.
 “I heard you were doing some weird things earlier, man—just to tease the girls.
 You think it’s funny killing little forest critters?”